Home

 About Cat Biting

-It is said that cat biting accounts for 19% of all animal bites on humans.
+It is said that cat bites account for 19% of all animal bites on humans.
 These bites can be serious, and can lead to several different infectious diseases, the most common being bacterial infections.
 These infections will enter the body through a cat's saliva, causing 80% of the people bit to become infected.
 It can be extremely serious for those that have immune-deficiencies as they are at increased risk of health problems already.

 Symptoms to look for: